IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/README.md

 ## Prerequisites
 In order to deploy OCS, the following prerequisites are required.
 - You must have at least one of these local storage options are required:
-    - Raw devices (no partitions or formatted filesystems)
+    - Raw devices (no partitions or formatted filesystems).
-    - Raw partitions (no formatted filesystem)
+    - Raw partitions (no formatted filesystem).
-    - PVs available from a storage class in block mode
+    - PVs available from a storage class in block mode.
-- Your cluster must have a minimum of 3 nodes that each have a minimum 16CPUs and 64GB RAM
+- Your cluster must have a minimum of 3 nodes that each have a minimum 16CPUs and 64GB RAM.
-- Your cluster should be compatible with the OCS version that you're trying to install
+- Your cluster should be compatible with the OCS version that you're trying to install.
+- You must create an `openshift-storage` namespace in your cluster.
 - You must provision an instance of IBM Cloud Object Storage and create a Kubernetes secret with your COS HMAC credentials.
-- You must create an `openshift-storage` namespace in your cluster.

 ### Creating the `openshift-storage` namespace